naveenmorla1901/job-tracker/docs/ORACLE_CLOUD_SETUP.md

 ### Cleaning Up Old Job Records

-The system automatically cleans up old job records, but you can manually trigger it:
+The system automatically cleans up old job records, but you can manually trigger it:test

 ```bash
 cd ~/job-tracker